-Ralph then noticed a Mustang automobile flashing its lights and he got only his bike to continue chasing Andrew G. Ralph then caught up to Andrew and asked Andrew why he was running and what was going on.
+Ralph then noticed a Mustang automobile flashing its lights and he got on his bike to continue chasing Andrew G. Ralph then caught up to Andrew and asked Andrew why he was running and what was going on.

 Ralph then heard someone from behind him yell, “Leave my friend alone.”
 Ralph then turned around and saw Matthew W., who punched Ralph.
 Matthew, age 17, then ran back to his Mustang and drove away.
 Matthew was five feet, six inches tall and weighed 130 pounds.

 Ralph then realized he had been stabbed in his left arm and his jacket was filling up with blood, which was starting to drip to the ground.
 He later described the knife as about nine inches long with a wooden handle.

 At trial, Ralph testified that he was an alcoholic and drank a fifth of vodka every day.
 He had been drinking several hours before the incident and had drunk a few glasses of wine and had a couple shots of Jack Daniels a few hours before the incident.
 He had also smoked one “hit” of marijuana and had taken methamphetamine the day before.
 He was homeless and was living in a storage shed.